bytedeco/javacpp/README.txt

 ==Changes==

+ * Fixed `typedef` of function pointers and a few code formatting issues with `Parser`
+ * Supplied checks to prevent `Loader.load()` from throwing `java.lang.IllegalStateException: Can't overwrite cause`

 ===September 15, 2013 version 0.6===
  * Added new very preliminary `Parser` to produce Java interface files almost automatically from C/C++ header files; please refer to the new JavaCPP Presets subproject for details
  * When catching a C++ exception, the first class declared after `throws` now gets thrown (issue #36) instead of `RuntimeException`, which is still used by default